 Yes.
-Saint Joseph’s College is accredited by the New England Association of Schools & Colleges, Inc. a non-governmental, nationally recognized organization.
-Accreditation by the New England Association indicates that the college meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
-An accredited school or college is one that has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
-Institutional integrity is also addressed through accreditation.
+Saint Joseph’s College is accredited by the New England Commission of Higher Education (NECHE) a non-governmental, nationally recognized organization.
+Accreditation by the New England Commission indicates that the college meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.

-The nursing programs at Saint Joseph’s College is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The nursing programs at Saint Joseph’s College are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
 The Nursing program is approved by the Maine State Board of Nursing Augusta, Maine.

 The Long-Term Care Administration program is accredited by the National Association of Boards of Examiners of Long-Term Care Administrators.

 The Bachelor of Social Work (BSW) program is accredited by the Council on Social Work Education (CSWE).